rldittmar/getting_cleaning_data_final_project/codebook.md

 ---
 # Getting and Cleaning Data - Final Course Project Codebook

-This codebook describes the variables, the data, and transformations or work done to clean up the data and export a tidy data summary table.
+This codebook describes the variables, the data, and transformations or work performed in the original data and done to clean up the data to export a tidy data summary table.

 The codebook and its accompanying script and readme were prepared by R.L.Dittmar.